| First,

 on pictures to see larger versions. |

-Main VCD for prices, CHINESE ONLY
+About an hour, see Main VCD for prices, Chinese/ENGLISH

 |